bquast/decompr/README.md

 help("load_tables_vectors")
 ```

-In addition to the help files we provide a long form example in a [vignette](http://cran.r-project.org/web/packages/decompr/vignettes/decompr.html) .
+In addition to the help files we provide a long form example in a vignette:

 ```r
 vignette("decompr")